Deep Time Series Models: A Comprehensive Survey and Benchmark: Time Series Library

-To examine the strengths and limitations of various methods in mainstream time series analysis tasks, we select twelve representative models from our TSLib.
-These models encompass four popular deep model architectures and address tasks, including long-term and short-term forecasting, classification, imputation, and anomaly detection.
+To examine the strengths and limitations of various methods in mainstream time series analysis tasks, we select 16 representative deep models and 6 time series foundation models from TSLib for comparison.
+These models encompass five popular deep model architectures and tasks, including long-term and short-term forecasting, classification, imputation, and anomaly detection.

-\textbf{Baselines } To conduct a fair comparative analysis and thoroughly explore the effectiveness of different model architectures in various time series analysis tasks, we conduct comparative comparison experiments using state-of-the-art models designed based on different deep architectures.
-As shown in Figure \ref{fig:full_show}, we select several advanced and representative Transformer-based models: iTransformer \cite{liu2023itransformer}, PatchTST \cite{Yuqietal-2023-PatchTST}, Autoformer \cite{wu2021autoformer}, Non-Stationary Transformer (Stationary) \cite{liu2022non}, and FEDformer \cite{zhou2022fedformer} to verify the performance.
-Additionally, we consider TimesNet \cite{wu2023timesnet} and SCINet \cite{liu2022scinet} as the CNN-based models to compare.
-For RNN-based models, we included the novel and effective Mamba \cite{gu2023mamba}.
-Finally, we include DLinear \cite{zeng2023transformers}, N-BEATS \cite{oreshkin2019nbeats}, and TiDE \cite{das2023long} as representative MLP-based models for analysis.
-It is important to mention that TiDE \cite{das2023long} is designed to be dependent on specific timestamps, and cannot be easily adapted to part tasks without timestamps, such as short-term forecasting, anomaly detection, and classification.
+\textbf{Baselines} To thoroughly explore the effectiveness of different model architectures in various tasks, we conduct comparative experiments using state-of-the-art models designed based on different deep architectures.
+As shown in Figure \ref{fig:main_result}, we select several advanced and representative Transformer-based models: iTransformer \cite{liu2023itransformer}, PatchTST \cite{Yuqietal-2023-PatchTST}, Autoformer \cite{wu2021autoformer}, Non-Stationary Transformer (Stationary) \cite{liu2022non}, and FEDformer \cite{zhou2022fedformer} to compare the performance.
+Additionally, we consider TimesNet \cite{wu2023timesnet} and SCINet \cite{liu2022scinet} as the CNN-based models.
+For RNN-based models, we included the efficient Mamba \cite{gu2023mamba} and representative Neural ODE model, ODERNN \cite{rubanova2019latent}.
+The GNN-based baselines consist of StemGNN \cite{cao2020spectral}, MSGNet \cite{cai2024msgnet}, and TimeFilter \cite{hu2025timefilter}, all of which enable a data-driven construction of dependency graphs.
+DLinear \cite{zeng2023transformers}, N-BEATS \cite{oreshkin2019nbeats}, and TiDE \cite{das2023long} are tested as representative MLP-based models.
+Since TiDE \cite{das2023long} depends on timestamps and cannot be easily adapted to tasks without timestamps in their datasets, such as short-term forecasting, anomaly detection, and classification, we only test it on the long-term forecasting task.
+We also include 6 mainstream time series foundation models, Moirai-2.0 \cite{liu2024moirai}, TimesFM-2.5 \cite{das2024decoder}, Time-MoE \cite{shi2024time}, TiRex \cite{auer2025tirex}, Sundial \cite{liu2025sundial}, and Chronos-2 \cite{ansari2025chronos} to evaluate their zero-shot forecasting performance.
+Since the ECL, Weather, and Traffic datasets were leaked during pre-training of TimesFM and other TSFMs, the evaluation was limited to the ETT datasets.